Embodied Task Planning via Graph-Informed Action Generation with Large Language Models

 \subsubsection{State-Transition Graph (Outer Graph)}

 While scene graph $SG_t$ captures the agent's instantaneous state at step $t$, the agent's dynamic exploration process and long-term memory are modeled by a higher-level state-transition graph (outer graph $OG$).
-The $OG$ consolidates the agent's exploration trajectory.
+The $OG$ serves to consolidate and preserve the agent's full exploration trajectory.
 Each node $s_t \in OG$ corresponds to a unique abstracted state in the exploration trajectory at step $t$.
 The node feature of $s_t$ is the GNN-encoded embedding $\mathbf{z}_t$ of scene graph $SG_{t}$.
-The edge $e_{(t, t+1)} \in {OG}$ connecting $s_t$ to $s_{t+1}$ represents the transition accomplished by the agent's action $a_t$.
-For a trajectory without loop, $OG$ forms a state-transition graph (chain): where $\mathbf{z}_i$ is the embedding of $SG_i$.
-This sequence of structural state embeddings serves as the agent's core episodic memory, providing essential context for experience retrieval (Sec~\ref{subsec:gbr}) and loop detection (LD, revisiting structurally identical state).
+The edge $e_{(t, t+1)} \in {OG}$ connecting $s_t$ to $s_{t+1}$ represents the transition induced by the agent's action $a_t$.
+For a trajectory without loops, the $OG$ forms a state-transition graph (chain): where $\mathbf{z}_i$ is the embedding of $SG_i$.
+This sequence of structural state embeddings serves as the agent's core episodic memory, providing essential context for experience retrieval (Sec~\ref{subsec:gbr}) and loop detection (LD, revisiting a structurally identical state).
 This structural memory is crucial for complex planning because it mitigates context drift~\cite{wu-etal-2025-natural-context} by aggregating state information into concise, retrievable graph nodes.
 The corresponding state-transition graphs can then guide future exploration in similar environments.